Achieving Model Fairness in Vertical Federated Learning: Related Works

 \subsection{Fair Models and VFL}

-After the seminal work on federated learning \cite{mcmahan2017communication}, considerable efforts have been dedicated to developing federated learning methods.
-Please refer to \cite{kairouz2019advances,yang2019federated} for comprehensive surveys.
-In this subsection, we focus on VFL, and those attempts to train fair models in federated learning.
+After the seminal work on federated learning~\cite{mcmahan2017communication}, considerable efforts have been dedicated to developing federated learning methods (see~\cite{kairouz2019advances,yang2019federated} for surveys).
+In this subsection, we focus on VFL and those attempts to train fair models in federated learning.

-The standard VFL methods are mostly designed to facilitate privacy preservation or/and efficient parallelized computation \cite{gascon2016secure,gong2016private,zhang2018feature,hu2019fdml,liu2019communication,chen2020vafl,zhang2021secure}.
-However, none of them considers model fairness, and they cannot be easily extended to train fair models because privacy preservation essentially prohibits collecting the overall dataset which is a necessary requirement in existing fairness enhancing methods.
+The standard VFL methods are mostly designed to facilitate privacy preservation or/and efficient parallelized computation~\cite{gascon2016secure,gong2016private,zhang2018feature,hu2019fdml,liu2019communication,chen2020vafl,zhang2021secure}.
+However, none of them considers model fairness, and they cannot be easily extended to train fair models because privacy preservation essentially prohibits collecting the overall dataset, which is a requirement in existing fairness enhancing methods.
 Furthermore, the need for asynchronous parallelized updates in practical VFL setups makes model fairness even more challenging to enhance.

 The results on fair federated training are rarely reported.
-Indeed, only a few existing methods that combines horizontal federated learning (HFL) and fairness are proposed in \cite{mohri2019agnostic,du2021fairness}. \cite{mohri2019agnostic} approached this problem by developing the so-called agnostic loss: the maximum of losses defined over an unknown mixture of data distributions.
+Indeed, only a few existing methods that combine horizontal federated learning (HFL) and fairness are proposed~\cite{mohri2019agnostic,du2021fairness}.
+Mohri et al.~\cite{mohri2019agnostic} developed the so-called agnostic loss: the maximum of losses defined over an unknown mixture of data distributions.
 Upon minimizing the agnostic loss during training, a certain degree of fairness can be expected as a by-product.
-Following this line, \cite{du2021fairness} addressed the federated fair model training problem explicitly by incorporating an agnostic fairness constraint into the optimization problem for model training.
-However, these two works both assumed a horizontally partitioned dataset and cannot be easily extended to VFL.
+Following this line, Du et al.~\cite{du2021fairness} addressed the federated fair model training problem explicitly by incorporating an agnostic fairness constraint into the optimization problem for model training.
+These two works both assumed a horizontally partitioned dataset and cannot be easily extended to VFL.